fitbl4nk/bl4nk.kr/content/blog/Attaching to gdb with pwntools/index.md

 ```

 I know it's pretty old-fashioned, but I've been using `tmux` since it's pretty clean.
-The one thing you should notice is make sure you're actually running inside a `tmux` session before executing the script (see [Troubleshooting](#0x03-troubleshooting)).
+You should also note that you're actually running inside a `tmux` session before executing the script (see [Tmux Session Error](#tmux-session-error)).

 ## 0x02.
 Conclusion